Quantum classification of the MNIST dataset with Slow Feature Analysis: The quantum classifier

-In Figure \ref{QSFA_compare} we plot the accuracy of the (QSFA + QFD) quantum classifier using polynomial expansion of degree 2 and 3, showing that we achieve very good accuracy.
-In the $x$ axis we change the initial resolution of the image using PCA, and on the $y$ axis we plot the accuracy, namely the percentage of well classified digits from the test set.
-The highest performance accuracy was $98.5\%$ with polynomial expansion of degree $3$ and PCA dimension of $36$.
-The best execution for polynomial expansion of degree 2 is with an initial PCA dimension of 90, and was of $97.4\%$.
-For comparison, we also plot the accuracy of a classical (SFA + kNN) classifier and see that our quantum classifier practically achieving the accuracy as the classical one.
-Our simulations also lead to results comparable to the literature \cite{Berkes2005pattern}, where a Gaussian classifier is used after SFA with PCA dimension $35$ and polynomial expansion of degree 3 to achieve $98.5 \%$ accuracy.
+The MNIST dataset, first studied in \cite{lecun1998gradient,Qiao2007}, is composed of $n=60000$ grayscale images of handwritten digits, $28 \times 28$ pixels.
+We will follow closely the methodoloy used to apply classical SFA to the MNIST dataset, detailed in \cite{Berkes2005pattern}.
+The methodology is as follows: first, the dimension of the dataset is reduced with a PCA to something like 35 (or around 90, depending on the polynomial expansion degree we use in the following step).
+Second, a polynomial expansion of degree 2 or 3 is applied, hence making the dimension up to $10^4$.
+For example, with polynomial expansion of degree 2 we mean that a vector $(x_1, x_2, \ldots, x_d)$ is mapped to $(x_1, \ldots, x_d, x_1^2, x_1x_2,\ldots, x_d^2)$.
+Third, the data is scaled to zero mean and unit variance.
+We tested our algorithm while increasing the dimension of the initial PCA on the training set, hoping the accuracy will get even better when we increase the dimension of the input.

-We remark that the dimensionality reduction step is necessary for good accuracy.
-Indeed, the classification algorithm proposed in Section \ref{q_classification} reaches $67.13 \%$ accuracy with the original vectors, which is comparable to classical classification on the raw data.
-Moreover, the degree of polynomial expansion is important in capturing the non-linearity in the input and we see that the accuracy increases almost $1\%$ by going from polynomial expansion of degree 2 to 3.
-We expect that with a polynomial expansion of degree 4 and a sufficient PCA dimension it will be possible to reach even higher accuracy.
-Such parameters would be impossible for classical classifiers but our quantum classifier can handle them, since the dependence on the dimension is favourable.
+In Figure \ref{QSFA_compare} we plot the accuracy (percentage of correctly classified digits from the test set) of the quantum classifier (QSFA + QFD) using polynomial expansion of degree 2 and 3, showing that we achieve very good accuracy.
+On the $x$ axis we changed the initial resolution of the image using PCA.
+The highest performance accuracy was $98.5\%$ with polynomial expansion of degree $3$ and PCA dimension of $36$, which took about an hour of simulation.
+Given the favorable dependence on the dimension, we expect a quantum computer to achieve even higher accuracy given a polynomial expansion of a higher degree, and more data.\\